ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 Remember to do it before the other, existing calls, as these are meant to work as fallbacks when no controller has responded.

 There is a small problem right now, and that is that MVC requires routing to be able to route to the correct controller.
-So, before the call to `MapControllers()`, you need to add a call to `UseRouting()` as well
+So, before the call to `MapControllers()`, you need to add a call to `UseRouting()` as well.

 ```csharp
 var app = builder.Build();